Spanish Present Tense: The Ultimate Beginner-friendly Guide (with Quiz)

 Comemos una hamburguesa (We eat a hamburger).

-Coméis una hamburguesa (You guys eat a hambuger).
+Coméis una hamburguesa (You (plural) eat a hamburger).

--IR Verbs: How to Conjugate in Present Tense
+How to Conjugate -IR Verbs in the Present Tense

 Vivo en Buenos Aires (I live in Buenos Aires).